Treeandarock/Timer/README.md

 # Timer
-A timer with seconds, minutes, and hours listed.
+A timer with minute and hour convertions listed.